mypoolin/mypoolin-server/README.md

   1. beneficiary_account_number (Account number of the beneficiary)
   2. beneficiary_ifsc_code (IFSC Code of the bank branch associated with the account)
   3. beneficiary_amount (Amount to be credited to the beneficiary)
+  4. comment (Message you want to send to user (only alphanumeric, max 15 characters))

 **_Sample Request_**